June Bronhill: Autobiography

 Bronhill's "frank and funny" autobiography, The Merry Bronhill, was published in 1987.
 EMI Australia produced a compilation album with the same title to publicise the book.

 Honours

-Bronhill was made an Officer of the Order of the British Empire (OBE) in the New Year's Honours of 1976, and was later given a Lifetime Achievement Award by the Australian Variety Club.
+Bronhill was made an Officer of the Order of the British Empire (OBE) in the 1976 New Year Honours, and was later given a Lifetime Achievement Award by the Australian Variety Club.
+In Broken Hill, a street and an auditorium are named after her.